Density Estimation via Discrepancy Based Adaptive Sequential Partition: Theoretical results

-\end{thm} \begin{rem} $\alpha_i$ controls the ``relative'' uniformity of the points and is adapted for $P_i$, i.e., it imposes more restricted constraint on the region containing large proportion of the sample ($n_i / N$). \end{rem} \begin{rem} In Monte Carlo methods, the convergence rate of $\frac{1}{N}\sum_{i = 1}^Nf(x_i)$ to $\int_{[0, 1]^d}f(x)p(x)dx$ is of order $O(1/\sqrt{N})$ as long as variance of $f(x)$ under $p(x)$ is bounded; our density estimate is optimal in the sense that it achieves the same rate of convergence. \end{rem} \begin{rem} There are many other $\hat{p}(x)$ satisfying \eqref{converge} such as the empirical distribution in the extreme or kernel density estimation with sufficiently small bandwidth.
-Our density estimation is attractive in the sense that the it provides a very sparse summary of the data whereas captures the landscape of the underlying distribution; moreover, the piecewise constant function does not suffer from many local bumps as kernel density estimation does. \end{rem} \begin{proof} Apply Theorem \ref{theorem2} to each $[a_i, b_i], i = 1, ..., l$, we have
+with $d_i = (\prod_{j = 1}^d(b_{j}^{(i)} - a_{j}^{(i)}))^{-1}n_i / N$, i.e., the empirical density. \end{theorem} In the above theorem, $\alpha^{(i)}$ controls the relative uniformity of the points and is adaptive to $X^{(i)}$.
+It imposes more restrictive constraints on regions containing larget proportion of the sample ($n_i / N$).
+Although our density estimate is not the only estimator which satisfies \eqref{converge}, (for example, both the empirical distribution in the asymptotic limit and kernel density estimator with sufficiently small bandwidth meet the criterion), one advantage of our density estimator is that it provides a very concise summary of the data while at the same time capturing the landscape of the underlying distribution.
+In addition, the piecewise constant function does not suffer from having too many ``local bumps'', which is a common problem for kernel density estimator.
+Moreover, under certain regularity conditions (e.g. bounded second moments), the convergence rate of Monte Carlo methods for $\frac{1}{N}\sum_{i = 1}^Nf(x_i)$ to $\int_{[0, 1]^d}f(x)p(x)dx$ is of order $O(N^{-\frac{1}{2}})$.
+Our density estimate is optimal in the sense that it achieves the same rate of convergence.
+Given theorem \ref{theorem3}, we have the following convergence result: